UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer_tutorial.rst

     ===================== 1 failed, 18 passed in 0.07 seconds =====================

-Darn -- not passing! (did yours pass?)
+Darn -- not passing!
+(Did yours pass?)
 Even though we added the ``href`` to the kwargs dict, it didn't get put in the attributes of the tag.
 Why not?
 Think carefully about the code.
 Where should the attributes be added?
 In the ``render()`` method.
 But *which* render method is being used here?
 Well, the ``A`` class is a subclass of ``OneLineTag``, which has defined its own ``render()`` method.
 So take a look at the ``OneLineTag`` ``render()`` method.
 Oops, mine doesn't have anything in to render attributes -- I wrote that before we added that feature.
 So it's now time to go in and edit that render method to use the ``_open_tag`` and ``_close_tag`` methods.